laleth15/Autonomous-Reconnaissance-Robot/README.md

 ****
 For apriltag detection, we will be using the apriltag_ros package which gives the pose and tag id of the detected tags in the environment.
 The apriltag_ros may sometimes cause an issue with the installed ros packages, hence for this reason we will be creating a separate workspace specifically for apriltag *This is a better option than creating everything in one workspace.*

-Alternatively you can run the apriltag_ws_build shell script from this repo by running ./apriltag_ws_build.sh https://github.com/AprilRobotics/apriltag_ros
+Alternatively, you can run the apriltag_ws_build shell script from this repo by running ./apriltag_ws_build.sh https://github.com/AprilRobotics/apriltag_ros
 ****
 On RPC